3manuek/3manuek.github.io/_posts/2017-02-18-postgres-10-logrep-y-part.markdown

   PUBLICATION P_main_P0 WITH (CREATE SLOT);
 ```

-It is remarkable to note, that each subscription will create _workers_ in charge of sending and receiving
+It is remarkable to note, that after subscription creation you will notice new  _workers_ in charge
-those changes.
+of sending and receiving those changes, as described in the image above.

-> As it is not the scope of this article, I'm going to skip the explanation of the _[logical|streamin] replication slots_
+> As it is not the scope of this article, I'm going to skip the explanation of the
-> in order to keep this readable.
-Although, it is a core concept of the replication feature.
+> _[logical|streaming] replication slots_ in order to keep this readable.
+> Although, it is a core concept of the replication feature.

 ### Querying from an external database